X-Ray of Zhang's eta function

 Throughout we assume the Riemann Hypothesis.
+We also need to assume the following \begin{hypothesis} The level curves $\tre(\eta(s))=0$ are differentiable.
+This is automatic except at isolated points where $\eta^\prime(s)=0$, so we are really assuming that when $\eta^\prime(s)=0$, $\arg(\eta(s))\ne\pm\pi/2$.
+This prevents the level curves from branching.
+Hypothesis D is plausible because the two arguments $\pm\pi/2$ are measure zero on the unit circle, while the zeros of $\eta^\prime(s)$ form a countable set. \end{hypothesis}

 For shorthand when referring to \lq the zeros\rq\ of $\zeta(s)$ we mean the nontrivial zeros only.
 The Riemann zeros $\rho=1/2+i\gamma$ of $\zeta(s)$ occur where the green and purple contours cross the critical line.
 The zeros $\rho^\prime$ of $\zeta^\prime$ are visible everywhere four colors come together (exclusive of the double pole at $s=1$.)

-\begin{theorem} With the usual indexing $\gamma_1<\gamma_2<\ldots$ of the imaginary parts of the zeros of $\zeta(s)$, every odd indexed zero lies on a contour $\tim(\eta(s))<0$.
-Every even indexed zero lies on a contour $\tim(\eta(s))>0$. \end{theorem} \begin{proof} This follows from the Improved Zhang Lemma below, which says that as $t$ increases, the argument of $\eta(1/2+it)$ decreases by exactly $\pi$ between consecutive zeros.
-A \emph{Mathematica} calculation of $\eta(1/2+i\gamma_1)$ determines the parity of all the zeros. \end{proof}